-Throughout much of our country’s history, the LGBTQ community has been forced to diligently fight to be afforded the same securities heterosexual couples are guaranteed.
-And sadly, without proper LGBT Estate Planning, that fight can continue even after death.
+Throughout much of our country’s history, the LGBTQIA+ community has been forced to diligently fight to be afforded the same securities heterosexual couples are guaranteed.
+And sadly, without proper LGBTQIA+ Estate Planning, that fight can continue even after death.
 While some progress has been made in recent years, the simple fact is this: same-sex couples must continue to be conscientious and thoughtful when it comes to their Estate Planning efforts.

 Even with simple estates, Estate Planning can be confusing and convoluted.
-Add in the additional unknowns, legal complexities and battles that members of the LGBTQ+ community face in today’s world, Estate Planning can seem even more daunting.
+Add in the additional unknowns, legal complexities and battles that members of the LGBTQIA+ community face in today’s world, Estate Planning can seem even more daunting.

-But Trust & Will is here to help with our Estate Planning for LGTBQ Couples guide.
+But Trust & Will is here to help with our Estate Planning for LGBTQIA+ Couples guide.
 It’s designed to cover the added intricacies you may find you’re facing as you set up your estate to honor your legacy and loved ones.

 We believe that Estate Planning is essential for everyone.
-And we also understand that LGBTQ+ couples face unique concerns in this area.
+And we also understand that LGBTQIA+ couples face unique concerns in this area.
 Despite any strides that have been made, same-sex couples must do everything they can to ensure their intentions and directives are respected and met, particularly after they pass away.

 Tip 1: Legally naming your partner or spouse is essential